 If you don’t see any leaks, you may have a one-time problem with rain or snow being blown in by heavy winds.
 Another problem can be a lack of ventilation in the attic.
 If the air is not circulated, you may get a problem with condensation, which can sometimes mimic a roof leak.

 Ask a Professional

-If you still have leaks and cannot diagnose the problem, call a professional.
-This person will often do an inspection at a reasonable rate, hoping to do any repairs that are necessary.
+If you still have leaks and cannot diagnose the problem, call a building professional.
+This person will often do an inspection of your site at a reasonable rate, hoping to do any repairs that are necessary.
 If you are unsure whether to trust the assessment, you can have an unbiased home inspector do a roof inspection.
 This is generally only warranted if the repairs in the estimate are costly.